-This statement, given in the context of the Passover from Egypt, presents a problem because, with the Bible showing that, at the Exodus, Nisan 14 was on a Wednesday (see section "Nisan 14 at the Exodus was on a Wednesday" above), it puts First Fruits on a Friday which would also put Pentecost on a Friday.
-Even if Nisan 14 was on a Thursday at the Exodus, that statement would put First Fruits on a seventh-day Sabbath because Friday would be Nisan 15 and the first day of Unleavened Bread.
+This statement, given in the context of the Passover from Egypt, presents a problem because, with the Bible showing that, at the Exodus, Nisan 14 was on a Wednesday (see section "Nisan 14 at the Exodus was on a Wednesday" above), it puts First Fruits on a Friday (the second day of the Feast of Unleavened Bread) which would also put Pentecost on a Friday.
+Even if Nisan 14 was on a Thursday at the Exodus, that statement would put First Fruits on a seventh-day Sabbath because Friday would be Nisan 15 and the first day of Unleavened Bread and the seventh-day Sabbath would be the second day of the feast.
+In the year of the Exodus, it would not be possible to have Nisan 14 on a Wednesday or Thursday and First Fruits (and Pentecost) on a Sunday.

-See statement 1 in the following diagram and also refer to it for the next two sections.
+See statement 1 in the following diagram and also refer to the diagram for the next two sections.